PhD in Analytical Science

 - Teaching workshops to small groups of students for an undergraduate electrochemistry course

-- 'Diamond: more than a gemstone' exhibit at The Royal Society Summer Science Exhibition 2016, involving the organisation and production of the exhibition stand, and interacting and communicating science to a wide range of event visitors (from school children to general public to VIPs)
+- Worked on the 'Diamond: more than a gemstone' exhibit at The Royal Society Summer Science Exhibition 2016, involving the organisation and production of the exhibition stand, and interacting and communicating science to a wide range of event visitors (from school children to general public to VIPs)

 - LabVIEW Certified Associate Developer